ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-* their debtor.
-But he
-felt—and felt truly—that no lapse of time could ex­
-tinguish his moral accountability ; and in the spirit
-of a just man, and an honest merchant, lie took the
-first opportunity of reimbursing those to whom he
-had beer, indebted, without regard lo merely techni­
-cal considerations.
-Such an example is certainly
-worthy of all praise; and we accord it in this par­
-ticular case with all the more cheerfulness, as we
-are sure the act was prompted by a high sense of
-integrity—an earnest and anxious disposition to do
-right, for the sake of right, uninfluenced by any
-other motive.&quot;
 P rintersand P rinting.—J. T. Buckingham
 in his series of reminiscences, in course of publica­
 tion in the Boston Courier, speaks of the import­